Scottmg1/Sentry-Six-Remastered/README.md

 - [ ] Option to export overlays with labels (Front, Left Repeater, etc.)
 - [ ] GIF or frame sequence exports
 - [ ] Drag and drop Tesla folders
+- [ ] Add Model Y juniper Front Bumper Camera. (if they ever add it sentry???)

 ---